-This usually covers the costs of cleaning communal areas, floors and gutters.
+This usually covers the costs of cleaning communal areas and floors within a block of flats.

 Communal electricity rates

 You may have to contribute towards communal electricity charges.
 These are for items such as communal internal and external lighting.
 You're normally responsible for all utility supplies that directly serve your property and any charges from external suppliers intended for your own personal domestic use.